lwylam/scMotor/README.md

 - 'q' for exiting manual input mode.

 p - Parameterized trajectory
-- __WARNING!__ This piece of code has never been tested on the system, so good luck.
-XP
 - All the parameters are saved in the "parameter_traj.cpp" file, so please safely quit the programme, save the new parameters and compile sc_motor_drive.cpp __before__ running this command.
 - To find the tankStart[3], tankX[3], tankY[3] coordinates, poke the tank with the end-effector __within__ the tank with the manual mode (refer to 'm' command above, read the in1[] from prompt).
 This sets the limits of where the end-effector would go.
 - Please also define tankDepth, plateNum, and endEffectorWidth, especially when the end-effector is changed or replaced.
 Please refer to the comments in the .cpp file.
 - The generated trajectory is like a downward facing "E".
 - __IMPORTANT!__ System emergency stop is implemented.
 (Further details please refer to 't' command above)

+i - Info: show menu
+- Use this command for showing the menu of the operation section.

 n - Prepare to disable motors and exit programme
 - Move on to the next section of the programme, which is to prepare for shut down.